project-gemmi/gemmi/docs/cif-utils.rst

 .. literalinclude:: ../examples/aafreq.py

-We can run this script on a
-`local copy <https://www.wwpdb.org/download/downloads>`_ of the PDB database in the mmCIF format (30GB+ gzipped, don't uncompress), and get such an output:
+We can run this script on our copy of the PDB database (mmCIF format) and get such an output:

 .. code-block:: none